Managed Kubernetes now available in Open Beta. Test out the new service yourself at your Control Panel.

-Kubernetes offers a convenient graphical user interface with their web dashboard which can be used to create, monitor and manage a cluster.
-The installation is quite straight-forward but takes a few steps to set up everything in a convenient manner.
+Kubernetes offers a convenient graphical user interface with its web dashboard, which can be used to create, monitor, and manage a cluster.
+The installation is quite straightforward, but it takes a few steps to set up everything in a convenient manner.

 In addition to deploying the dashboard, we’ll go over how to set up both admin and read-only access to the dashboard.
 However, before we begin, we need to have a working Kubernetes cluster.
 You can get started with Kubernetes by following our earlier tutorial.